 The required project plan format follows.
 Applicants must use the headings outlined below.
-Applications not following the required format will be administratively withdrawn.

 Background: Describe the project to be disseminated and how and why it lends itself to replication and scalability.
 Describe the effectiveness of the intervention that is being proposed for replication/dissemination and the expected short- and long-term impacts of the project.
 Describe why this project is needed, creative, or unique.